-It’s a common theme these days in every industry.
 The unemployment rate is low, the vast majority of qualified candidates are already employed, and the demand for opportunities outpaces the supply of exceptional talent.
-These challenges apply to the financial services industry, too.
+These challenges are particularly evident when examining the hiring trends in financial services.

-The 2018 National Insurance Industry Employment Outlook study discovered that 95 percent of responding firms had available jobs to fill.
-According to the Bureau of Labor Statistics, the unemployment rate for the accounting and financial sectors at 2.2 percent, which is below the overall national unemployment number of 3.7 percent.
-Employment among accountants and auditors is projected to grow 11 percent from 2014 to 2024, a figure that is faster than the average for all occupations.
+According to the Bureau of Labor Statistics, the unemployment rate for the finance and insurance sector sits between 2 and 2.5%, which is well below the overall national unemployment number of 3.9%.
+Job openings for personal financial advisors are projected to grow 13% by 2032, a figure that is much faster than the average for all occupations.

-Millennials are transitioning into their late 20s and early 30s, and they continue to disrupt traditional patterns of banking and insurance services.
-As they age, they are accumulating more wealth, yet they are less likely to drive an automobile or own a home; unlike previous generations.
-Diversity also defines Millennials and Gen Z (which includes people born after 1981).
-These changing customer demographics translate into more emphasis on diversity recruiting, bilingual job candidates and desirable positions like virtual bank teller, customer experience designer, and digital product manager.
+Millennials are transitioning into their 30s and early 40s, and they continue to disrupt traditional patterns of banking and insurance services.
+As they age, they accumulate more wealth, yet they are less likely to drive an automobile or own a home, unlike previous generations.
+Diversity also defines Millennials and Gen Z (which includes people born after 1997).
+These changing customer demographics translate into more emphasis on diversity recruiting, bilingual job candidates, and desirable positions like virtual bank teller, customer experience designer, and digital product manager.

-As financial services companies strive to engage consumers, generate better efficiency, and increase profitability, they are rapidly incorporating automation, artificial intelligence technology, big data analytics, and mobile technology.
-Studies indicate that 75 percent of Americans used mobile apps for banking last year.
+As financial services companies strive to engage consumers, generate better efficiency, and increase profitability, they rapidly incorporate automation, artificial intelligence technology, big data analytics, and mobile technology.
+Studies indicate that most Americans use mobile apps to manage their banking, with only 9% choosing to go into a physical branch to complete transactions.
 Administrative tasks are becoming automated, so companies and finance and accounting recruiting firms are tasked with filling more strategic roles that require a mix of technology skills, business acumen, and analytical abilities.
-Financial and accounting companies need employees who can do more than solely crunch numbers to keep up with technological advances.
+Financial and accounting companies need employees who can do more than crunch numbers to keep up with technological advances.

 Financial institutions are confronted with the General Data Protection Regulation and other regulatory standards related to data ownership and privacy.
 They also have to manage hundreds upon hundreds of pages of other guidelines.
 Compliance is a complex subject.
 Financial service recruitment is placing more importance on talented candidates to fill positions like compliance officer and financial and regulatory analyst.

 When companies are impacted by a data breach, consumers are highly likely to stop engaging with their brands.
-Financial industry firms cannot have too much security since protecting customer data is imperative.
+Financial industry firms need more security since protecting customer data is imperative.

-Financial companies are enhancing data security to combat cyberattacks, but there is a talent gap facing recruiters and headhunters.
-There will be 3.5 million cybersecurity job openings by 2021, according to Cybersecurity Ventures.
+Financial companies are enhancing data security to combat cyberattacks, but recruiters and headhunters face a talent gap.
+Job openings in this sector are projected to grow by a massive 32% by 2032.
 Women comprise of just 11 percent of the information security workforce, according to a Frost & Sullivan survey of more than 19,000 information security professionals from 170 countries.
 These factors will require companies to ensure equal pay and zero tolerance for discrimination to attract and retain qualified prospects.

 Many people left the financial services industry after the crisis in 2008 and the lean economic years that followed.
-This has created a shortage of mid-career candidates, and there are even fewer upper-level professionals in the financial industry job market.
-This represents an opportunity for financial recruiters and staffing agencies to attract talented professionals who have experience in accounting and other finance-related tasks.
+This, coupled with the staggering number of job quits during the Great Resignation, has created a shortage of mid-career candidates, and there are even fewer upper-level professionals in the financial industry job market.
+This represents an opportunity for financial recruiters and staffing agencies to attract talented professionals with experience in accounting and other finance-related tasks.

 Tips for Recruiting Financial Industry Professionals

-Now that you know the challenges, here are some tips for recruiting qualified talent in the financial industry.
+Now that you know the current landscape better, here are some tips for recruiting qualified talent in the financial industry.

 Write exact and concise job descriptions